Moving From the UK to the Basque Country

 Working in the Basque Country

-Tourism also plays an important role in the region’s success and makes it even more attractive to expats.
+Construction and agriculture, two economic pillars, are traded too.
+Tourism also plays an important role in the region’s success, attracting even more expats to move to the Basque Country.

-However, another way of finding a job in the Basque Country is to search for local portals, forums, job sites on the Internet or classified ads in local newspapers.
+However, a good way to find a job after moving to the Basque Country is to search local portals, forums, job sites on the Internet, or classified ads in local newspapers.

 Labour-related information for foreigners